Ondralol/perceptron-classification/README.md

 # Simple perceptron implementation for binary classification

 ## How to use
-Use `make` and `make run ARGS="path_to_dataset` where dataset is expected to be csv file, where every row contains one datapoint.
+Use `make` and `make run ARGS="path_to_dataset"` where dataset is expected to be csv file, where every row contains one datapoint.
 First column is label (target variable) and other columns are features.
 I specifically used mnist digits dataset from here (https://github.com/phoebetronic/mnist).

 ## Algorithm Explanation